 Before you can decide if your direct mail marketing campaign was a success—or not—you’ll need to decide what goals you want to achieve with it.
 Do you want to increase sales?
 (Always popular.)
 Are you looking for new leads?
 Maybe you’re trying to increase your brand awareness.
 Once you answer these questions, you can determine what your key performance indicators (KPIs) are.
 These are the metrics that let you know if a direct mail campaign reached its goals.

-There are plenty of metrics you can use to measure the results of a direct mail campaign.
+There are plenty of direct mail metrics you can use to measure the results of a direct mail campaign.
 Here are some of the more essential ones that will give you an accurate appraisal of your campaign’s performance.

 Your response rate is the percentage of people that responded to your direct mail campaign.
 Just take the number of responses divided by the total number you sent, and that’s your response rate.
 If you sent 5,000 pieces in a direct mail campaign and you received 400 responses, your response rate would be 8%.
 Nice job.

 According to an industry report, the direct mail response rate in 2018 was almost 5% for prospect lists.
 This is significantly higher than the previous year and it’s the highest figure in the report’s history, dating back to 2003.
 The direct mail response rate for house lists was 9%.
 In case you’re not aware, let’s define these two types of lists.

 Prospect List.
 A prospect list is a compiled, comprehensive list created by compiling data from a variety of sources.
 They may come from a phone book, census data, credit agencies, government data, etc.